ArinDhawan/coctail-react/README.md

-# Getting Started with Create React App
+# Cocktail API-test

+React app to search a list of coctails beginning with an alphabet along with their ingredients

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts